Alnyli07/StringEditor/README.md

 		var res = stringEditor.finish(); // finish build returns new string.

 		console.log('\n----START RESULT_STRING ----\n' + res + '\n----END RESULT_STRING ----\n');
+		// output:
+		/* ----START RESULT_STRING ----
+		*  JavaScript js  is one of the 3 languages all web developers must learn:
+		*	  3. JavaScript to program the behavior of web pages
+ 		*  STRING_EDITOR
+		*	  This tutorial is about JavaScript JS , and how JavaScript works with HTML and CSS.
+		*  ----END RESULT_STRING ----
+		*/
 ```